 Hello!
 I’m Simon and I’m a documentary wedding photographer.
-I’m based in the beautiful city of Bath in Somerset with my wife Francesca, daughter Aurelia, and nutty black lab, Dexter.
+I’m based in the beautiful city of Bath in Somerset with my wife Francesca, daughter Aurelia, and crazy black lab, Dexter.
 I feel very privileged to be doing something that I love, something that allows me creative freedom, the chance to travel and the opportunity to meet awesome people along the way.
 I’m quietly confident and easy-going and am happy in any environment, with any crowd.
 This helps so much in blending in and capturing people and moments as they happen.

 In my first career I was a primary school teacher (specialising in PE+Geography) and I built up my wedding photography portfolio in the school holidays.
 At the beginning of 2012, after returning from a year traveling and working in New Zealand, I was ready to dive full-time in wedding photography, and I haven’t looked back since.
 I’ve shot over 250 weddings now and bring a wealth of experience to be able handle any situation.
 Read on below to see how I approach two vitally important aspects to a wedding day: the story and the couple.